ocupop/dartlang.org/src/_articles/dart-vm/numeric-computation.md

 and compute the flattened index at runtime.
 This way you avoid the expense of dealing with a list of lists.

-## Considerations when Dart is compiled to JavaScript

-JavaScript has only one number representation: an IEEE-754 double-precision floating-point number.
-This means that any number—integer or floating point—is represented as a double.
-JavaScript has typed data arrays, and the mapping from native Dart typed lists to JavaScript typed arrays is trivial.

-### Integer precision

-Because all numbers are stored as doubles, integers are restricted to a 53-bit precision.
-Integer values in the range of -2<sup>53</sup> to 2<sup>53</sup> can be stored without loss of accuracy.
-Because JavaScript VMs play tricks with the internal representation of numbers
-(similar to those described above), staying within smi range is still good practice.

-{% comment %}
-{TODO: Mention the upcoming VM flag that will detect when integer overflow happens.}
-{% endcomment %}

-### Typed lists

-JavaScript offers typed arrays that are compatible with Dart’s typed lists.
-The mapping is trivial—for example,
-Float32List becomes a Float32Array.
-The one exception today is that dart2js does not support 64-bit integers and thus does not support Int64List or Uint64List.
-Dart code compiled via dart2js results in a runtime exception if either of those lists is used.